 - State administrative law and procedure

 Our team is staffed with experienced attorneys who emphasize municipal bond, economic development and finance law in their practices and who collectively have more than 30 years of experience in these areas and the related field of securities law.
-Our group also includes attorneys who have additional experience and advanced degrees in taxation, and we call upon the resources of more than 125 attorneys in our seven offices as needed.
+Our group also includes attorneys who have additional experience and advanced degrees in taxation, and we call upon the resources of 110 attorneys in our seven offices as needed.

 With substantial experience in all phases of economic development, municipal bonds and public finance, we have worked as Bond Counsel in both tax-exempt and taxable bond issues.
 Our work has also included finance work in the following capacities: